placerda/bicep-registry-modules/avm/ptn/ai-ml/landing-zone/README.md

 ### Parameter: `privateDnsZones`

- Private DNS Zones and VNet links configuration (used when creating zones).
+Private DNS Zones and VNet links configuration.
+Required if networkIsolation is true, flagPlatformLandingZone is false, and you want this template to create zones for services not supplied in privateDnsZoneIds.

 - Required: No
 - Type: object